pascallaliberte/sharpen.page/services.md

 ## [/articles](/articles)

-Free, my articles are published every Friday.
+**Free**, my articles are published every Friday.
 They cover topics from buyer psychology through the lens of Jobs-To-Be-Done, to copywriting and sharpening your products and services.
 Be sure to filter by topics.

 ## [/your-purchase-story](/your-purchase-story)

-I pay _you_ USD $60 for you to tell me a recent purchase story.
+**I pay _you_ USD $60** for you to tell me a recent purchase story.
 I'm looking for a time you hesitated a lot, purchased it for yourself, and a few other things I'm looking for.
 I might blog about your story too (names and details removed), but that's basically the deal.